Flex Ltd.

-Flex Ltd. (previously known as Flextronics International Ltd. or Flextronics) is a Singaporean–American multinational manufacturing company.
-It is the third largest global electronics manufacturing services (EMS), original design manufacturer (ODM) company by revenue, behind only Pegatron for what concerns original equipment manufacturers.
+Flex Ltd. (previously known as Flextronics International Ltd. or Flextronics) is a Singapore-domiciled multinational manufacturing company.
+It is the world's third largest global electronics manufacturing services (EMS), original design manufacturer (ODM) company by revenue, behind only Pegatron.
 Flex's U.S. corporate headquarters are located in Austin, Texas.
-The company has manufacturing operations in over 30 countries, totaling about 172,000 employees.
+The company has manufacturing operations in over 30 countries, and employs about 172,000 people.